AwesomesauceLabs/piglet-manual/index.md

     mesh creation) to be performed on the main Unity thread, so it is possible for runtime imports to cause "hiccups" during game execution.

+-   **Animation imports in Unity 2021.x produce (harmless) warnings**.
+    Currently, Editor imports of animated glTF files in Unity 2021.x produce the following warning: `warning: [Worker0] The Animator Controller (controller) you have used is not valid.
+Animations will not play`.
+This warning is harmless and the imported animations will play 100% correctly, in spite of what the message indicates.
+Nonetheless, these warnings are very disconcerting and I will try to get rid of them in a future release.

 # Installation

 To set up Piglet in your project, purchase and install Piglet from the